 Virginia Secondary School Climate Survey

 Starting in 2012-13, the School Safety Audit now includes a Secondary School Climate Survey for students and teachers.
-This survey was administered in alternating years in grades 7 and 8 in spring 2013 and will be administered in grades 9, 10, 11, and 12 in spring 2014.
 The survey is a component of the annual school safety audit which school divisions are required to submit to the Virginia Center for School Safety (VCSS), according to §22.1-279.8.B of the Code.

 What is the purpose of the survey?

 The purpose of the survey is to provide schools with information on school climate and safety conditions in order to maintain a safe and orderly school environment conducive to learning.
-The survey will measure student and teacher perceptions of school rules and discipline, teacher-student relationships, student engagement in school, and the extent of bullying and teasing at school.
+The survey measures student and teacher/staff perceptions of school rules and discipline, teacher-student relationships, student engagement in school, and the extent of bullying and teasing at school.

 Who will participate in the survey?

-The survey is administered to students and teachers in grades 7 and 8 in all Virginia public schools on an alternative year basis and started in March/April of 2013.
-The survey will be administered to students and teachers in grades 9, 10, 11, and 12 on an alternating year basis starting in February/April of 2014.
-All teachers will be asked to complete the survey.
+This survey is administered in alternating years; grades 7 and 8 were surveyed in spring 2013 and grades 9, 10, 11, and 12 were surveyed in spring 2014.
+Grades 7 and 8 will be surveyed in spring 2015 and grades 9, 10, 11, and 12 in spring 2016.
+There are two companion surveys, one for students and another for teachers and other professional staff.
+All teachers and professional staff are asked to complete the survey.
 Schools may choose from two options for surveying students: (1) Survey all students; or (2) Survey a random sample of 25 students in each grade.